Q: When I try and import a video it says I need Quicktime, however after installing QT it still gives me the same message ?

-*Please note that Apple Quicktime is a pre-requisite for Vegas Pro and Movie Studio Platinum to work properly.
-It is needed by certain video formats.
-If you do not already have Quicktime installed on your computer, you can download the latest version directly from here.
+Please note that Apple Quicktime is a prerequisite for Vegas Pro and Vegas Movie Studio to work properly.
+It is needed by certain video codecs and formats.

 Sometimes installing an older version of Quicktime for Windows will fix compatibility problems with Sony Vegas Pro and Sony Movie Studio Platinum.

 Apple has dropped support for Quicktime on Windows 10 and Windows 8.1 computers.
 If you try to install the latest version of Quicktime 7.7.9 on Windows 10/8.1, it will not work.
 The solution is to install Quicktime 7.6, which will work.

 If you are still using Windows Vista or Windows 7, Quicktime 7.7.9 should work OK for you.
 If you experience any problems at all, the best solution is to install Quicktime 7.6.

 Install program and re-boot your computer.
 Now check to see if you can import the videos that were not working.

 If the video you are trying to import is encoded with a Video Codec that is only supported by Apple Macs, then you will probably have to convert it first into a Vegas or Movie Studio friendly format/codec.

 If the video is encoded with Apple ProRes, you will need to install Apple ProRes QuickTime Decoder 1.0 for Windows and also make sure you have Quicktime installed.

 Sometimes you may simply be experiencing an X-file.
 Random errors that occur suddenly out of the blue, are often caused by corrupt garbage files that have built up in the Vegas Pro and Movie Studio Platinum cache.